eradman/entr/README.md

 Examples from `man entr`
 ------------------------

-Rebuild a project if source files change, limiting output to the first 20 lines
+Rebuild a project if source files change, limiting output to the first 20 lines:

     $ find src/ | entr sh -c 'make | head -n 20'